What we do in Lebanon

 Lebanon Trust’s work focuses on children and children’s institutions in Lebanon, by providing practical work and financial support.

-Currently Lebanon Trust supports the Father Andeweg Institute for the Deaf (FAID), in Beirut, and kindergartens for refugee children, in Beirut and in Tyre (South Lebanon).
+Currently Lebanon Trust supports the Father Andeweg Institute for the Deaf (FAID), in Beirut; two kindergartens for refugee children, in Beirut and in Tyre (South Lebanon); and the Home of Hope, an orphanage in Beirut.

 How we support the Father Andeweg Institute for the Deaf (FAID):